yulizhou/Kipfian/README.md

 # Kipfian

-day 2 scrum:
+day 3 scrum:

 What I did:

-1. loaded into MongoDB
-2. finished EDA
-3. finished naive base model
+1. created two recommebers with graphlab

 Roadblock:

-1. feature engineering with multi-level features
-2. find an efficient way to try models with more and more data
+1. need to learn ways to improve performance
+2. what features to add

 Planning to do:

-1. Add text features
+1. get on the right path and add features
+2. try SVD or other methods to improve performance

+Three ways to proceed:

+1. improve current item-item rec sys
+2. create a model to calculate a score/likelihood and feed into a rec sys as 'rating'
+3. use factorization recommender to find latent features and explain

+final product:
+a rec sys

 ##To-do